recipes10 min prep + 15 min cook

 - 1Prepare rice per package instructions.

-- 2If using coconut flakes and you want to toast them: heat a dry skillet over medium-low heat and toast the flakes until golden brown, stirring frequently, about 5 minutes.
+- 2If using coconut flakes and you want to toast them: heat a dry skillet over medium-low heat and toast the flakes until golden brown, stirring frequently, about 2 to 3 minutes.
 Set aside.

 - 3Heat 2 tbsp sesame oil in a hot wok.
 Add green onions and sauté for 2 minutes.

-- 4Add snow peas, shredded carrots, celery, and zucchini and cook for 3 to 5 minutes.
+- 4Add snow peas, bell peppers, carrots, celery, and zucchini and cook for 3 to 5 minutes.

 - 5Add mushrooms and nuts and cook for 1 to 2 minutes more.

-- 6If using coconut milk: stir together with curry paste (if using), then add to the wok in small amounts, tasting as you go — too much coconut milk can overwhelm the dish.
+- 6Stir in the curry paste (if using) into the coconut milk, then add to the wok in small amounts, tasting as you go — too much coconut milk can overwhelm the dish.

 - 7If using coconut flakes: add them now (toasted or untoasted) and toss to combine, or sprinkle over each bowl when serving.